TanklessCamp658/Bedrock-Json-encoder/README.md

-# Bedrock-Json-encoder
+# Bedrock JSON encoder
-Encoder for Minecraft Json Addons
-Made by tanklesscamp658
+Encoder for Minecraft JSON Addons (and other file extensions) Made by tanklesscamp658

 It is very simple to use this program.
 2 ways to use the program: